Must Employers Pay for Snow Days, Rain Days, and Emergencies?

 - Guidelines for what the employee needs to do when she cannot make it to work because of weather

 Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
-The site is read by a worldwide audience, and employment laws and regulations vary from state to state and country to country.
+A worldwide audience reads the site, and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from state, federal, or international governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.